 The Kalamazoo Nature Center has miles of trails through wetlands, woods, or prairies.
 You can take a shorter one for the fresh air, or try Beech-Maple that leads to River Walk.
 Kids will love going through the tunnel and the scenic overlook of the Kalamazoo River.

-Insider Tip: Allow time to visit nearby Delano Homestead to see the animals in the summer and hike out to the Source Pond and through a tunnel on Trout Run.
+Tip from a local: Allow time to visit nearby Delano Homestead to see the animals in the summer and hike out to the Source Pond and through a tunnel on Trout Run.